 The 2022 ride will build on last year’s success….

 As the global pandemic continues, we are preparing for this year’s ride and will announce details soon.

 If you have any questions or concerns, please do not hesitate to reach out by completing our Contact Us form.

-The NB Doctors Cycling Against Cancer Ride is a 5-day cycling event supporting the Dr. Sheldon H. Rubin Oncology Clinic and the oncology inpatient unit at The Moncton Hospital.
+The NB Doctors Cycling Against Cancer Ride is its 8th year.
+Proceeds support the Dr. Sheldon H. Rubin Oncology Clinic and the oncology inpatient unit at The Moncton Hospital.

 Also, don’t forget to follow us on Facebook!